-My sister lives in Texas and I am sure you have all heard about the winter storm devastation taking place there.
-There has been power outage for days and now there is also a drinking water shortage affecting millions of people.
+Today, I am sharing how to prepare for a winter storm power outage.
+My sister lived in Texas during the 2019 winter storm devastation and she sent me her best power outage tips and tricks to help make sure I never got caught in a severe winter weather situation.
+There was a power outage in her area for several days and there was also a drinking water shortage affecting millions of people.
 Scary stuff!
-My big sister sent me a list of tips for survival and things she wishes she had on hand right now so that my mother and I could prepare in case anything like this happens to us.
-I am sharing her power outage tips and tricks in the hopes it will help others prepare.
+My big sister sent me a list of tips for survival and things she wished she had on hand so that my mother and I could prepare before any weather disaster may hit our area.
+I am sharing her tips for survival without power in the hopes it will help others prepare.

 How To Survive Without Electricity